Yes, we are the fastest three hours in media and probably the most fun and without question the most worthwhile.

 Thank you, Rush.

-I own an insurance agency in Indiana, and uh I thought I had some input that might uh assist.
+I own an insurance agency in Indiana, and I thought I had some input that might assist.

-Uh one of the problems with Obamacare that no one has looked at it yet, is that this is an HMO product, a health maintenance organization, where they're going to assign me a doctor in a hospital, maybe in my community, perhaps not.
+One of the problems with Obamacare that no one has looked at it yet is that this is an HMO product, a health maintenance organization, where they're going to assign me a doctor in a hospital, maybe in my community, perhaps not.

 Oh, well, you're entirely correct in assuming and worried and concerned that your health care is going to be rationed because it is, and the rationing is going to start very soon.

-I've lost my health insurance, the fact of January one.
+I've lost my health insurance effect of January 1.

-So the only solution that I can come to after 35 years in the insurance business is that I want to purchase a short-term health policy that will grant me coverage for six months' time.
+So the only solution that I can come to after 35 years in the insurance business is that I'm going to purchase a short-term health policy that will grant me coverage for six months' time.

-Now, it will not cover pre-existing conditions, but it will uh insure me for conditions I don't currently have or an auto accident for the young listeners.
+Now, it will not cover pre-existing conditions, but it will insure me for conditions I don't currently have or an auto accident.

-Your listeners can simply go to uh various insurance carriers and shop for their own plan.
+Your listeners can simply go to various insurance carriers and shop for their own plan.

 Exactly.